-Every single day, some 10,000 Baby Boomers reach the retirement age of 65, according to the Pew Research Center.
-While this doesn't mean all will choose to stop working at this milestone, it does mean that many will start making the serious decision to relocate to a more beautiful or temperate state to spend the best years of their lives.
+It's widely accepted that some 10,000 baby boomers reach the retirement age of 65 every day.
+This doesn't mean that all of them will stop working when they hit this milestone, but it does mean that many will start contemplating whether to relocate to a more beautiful or temperate state to spend the best years of their lives.

-- Availability of services to support longevity — including health care, fitness, and elder-care
+- Availability of services to support longevity, including health care, fitness, and elder-care

-- Tax rates and shelters for retired people — to make monthly income last longer
+- Tax rates and shelters for retired people to make monthly income last longer

-- Quality and availability of retirement friendly homes and condos — for an easy transition
+- Quality and availability of retirement-friendly homes and condos for an easy transition

-- Closeness to travel, shopping, entertainment and wellness centers — to help retired people remain active
+- Closeness to travel, shopping, entertainment and wellness centers to help retired people remain active

 - Approved pension-related wellness and military VA centers for those with these requirements